Courtney Love

 Courtney Love in 2017

-In March 2021, the singer revealed that in 2020 she lost weight down to 44 kilograms, suffered from anemia, and was on the brink of life and death.
+In March 2021, Love revealed that in 2020 she'd dropped to just 44 kilograms, battled anemia, and nearly died.

-In 2022, Love finished her autobiography "The Girl with the Most Cake," which she had been working on for almost ten years.
+In 2022, Love completed her autobiography "The Girl with the Most Cake," a project nearly ten years in the making.

 070 Shake, Courtney Love - Song To The Siren